olivia-tran/prework/README.md

 <img src="https://github.com/olivia-tran/prework/blob/main/video_walkthrough.gif" width=200><br>
+**Please scroll to the right to see the emulator screen.

 ### Required User Stories
 - [x ] 1.
 User sees custom text in a label - Hello from {name}!